COVID-19 & Spina Bifida

-We have resumed the spina bifida clinic and scanning while adhering to our infection prevention and control guidance.
+We have resumed the spina bifida clinics as normal while adhering to our infection prevention and control guidance.
+We will update you if there are any further changes due to Covid 19.

 If you have concerns about your child please contact a member of the team.